Raschka-research-group/newproject-github/README.md

     │
-    ├── docs                 <- Documentation for running code, description of results │   ├── analysis.md      <- File with descriptions for how to run analyses │   ├── figures          <- Folder for figures (.png, .jpg, etc.)
+    ├── docs                 <- Documentation for running code, description of results │   ├── analysis.md      <- File with descriptions for how to run analyses
+    |   ├── data.md          <- Description of the datasets in ./data
+    │   ├── figures          <- Folder for figures (.png, .jpg, etc.)
     │   ├── manuscript       <- Folder for files for writing the paper, or link to Overleaf project │   ├── meetings.md      <- Notes from meetings and discussions